cmerwin3/Adventure_Project/README.md

 ### Storyboard
 Inspired by the branching stories of choose your own adventure books I created storyboards which contain a series of scripts coded within JSON files.
 A script is composed of a `background_image`, `npc_list`, `prompt`, and one or more `responses` each of which point to the next script in a branching tree of choices.
-Each script has a unique id with a hierarchical structure that not only inherets key information from the parent but is also used to orginize each script within the JSON file.
-An example is `Town.Mayor.1` The `Mayor` is the child of `Town` and will inheret the `background_image` and `npc_list` if not provided in it's own script, the same is true for `1` is the child of `Town.Mayor`.
-JSON Schema is used to enforce correct JSON Structure of the scripts.
+Each script has a unique id with a hierarchical structure that not only inherets key information from the parent but is also used to organize each script within the JSON file.
+An example is 'Town.Mayor.1' The 'Mayor' is the child of 'Town' and will inherit the `background_image` and `npc_list` if not provided in it's own script, the same is true for '1' is the child of 'Town.Mayor'.
+JSON Schema is used to enforce correct JSON structure of the scripts.
 An example of a script file can be found [here](https://github.com/cmerwin3/Adventure_Project/blob/master/storyboard/town_script.json) .

 ### Characters and Combat
 The abstract class of `Character` functions as the parent to the concrete classes `PC_Character` and `NPC_Character`.
 This structure can be found [here](https://github.com/cmerwin3/Adventure_Project/blob/master/character/models.py).

-Inspired by the rules of table top role-playing games I wrote buisness logic to handle the funtions used in combat mode.
+Inspired by the rules of table top role-playing games I wrote business logic to handle the functions used in combat mode.
 I created an array of character objects known as `position_list` so that the classes `PC_Character` and `NPC_Character` can be used by the same functions while remaining unique.
-Using `position_list` as the referance point for my variables allows me to have any character target any other character in any fucntion that I create maintaining maximum flexibility.
+Using `position_list` as the referance point for my variables allows me to have any character target any other character in any function that I create maintaining maximum flexibility.

 ## REST API